staabm/staabm.github.io/_posts/2023-07-23-rector-in-legacy-projects.md

    3. Add parameter types
 3. re-generate and re-analyze your baseline to see the improvements / you might create a [PHPStan baseline trend report](https://github.com/staabm/phpstan-baseline-analysis#example-trend-analysis)

 Analysing the baseline is technically not required.
-Crunching the numbers can help keep a dev team motivated or these can be used to convince managment people about your current state and potential goals.
+Crunching the numbers can help keep a dev team motivated or these can be used to convince management people about your current state and potential goals.

 ## Setup